More cases of diphtheria recorded among asylum seekers - NewsBreak

 Any asylum seekers who may have the infection but are already in hotels would be told to isolate in their rooms while they are treated.

-Home Secretary Suella Braverman faced criticism about overcrowding and outbreaks of disease at Manston amid concerns a man held there may have died from a diphtheria infection.
+Home Secretary Suella Braverman faced criticism about overcrowding and outbreaks of disease at Manston, and the Home Office said a man held there may have died from a diphtheria infection.

 The latest UKHSA data sets out how many cases were reported each month since the start of the year, with a weekly break down from October onwards.